 These restrictions apply equally to men, women, and children.

-Other visitor and offender resources and information can be found here.
+Other resources and information for visitors and imprisoned individuals can be found here.

 These rules are subject to change.
-Please keep in contact with the offender you are visiting for future changes.
+Please keep in contact with the imprisoned person who you are visiting for future changes.

 Educational programs are a key component of the reentry initiative at Allen Correctional Center.
-Offender reentry is the process of transitioning an offender back into the community from incarceration.
-The re-entry initiative provides assessment, identification, and linkage for offenders with services specific to their reentry needs.
-Offenders begin preparing for release from the point of entry into an institution and through the development of Re-entry Accountability Plans (ReAP) guiding reentry planning and offender programming.
-This is to promote public safety focused upon the reduction of recidivism.
+Reentry is the process of transitioning a returning resident back into the community from incarceration.
+The re-entry initiative provides assessment, identification, and linkage for people releasing from prison with services specific to their reentry needs.
+Imprisoned people begin preparing for release from the point of entry into an institution to the development of Re-entry Accountability Plans (ReAP) guiding reentry planning and programming.
+Reentry planning and programming is focused on promoting public safety and reducing recidivism.

 General Educational Development (GED)

 The GED class enhances instruction in reading, English, math, science, and social studies.
-Offenders with test scores of 8.0 and above are enrolled in this program.
+Imprisoned people with test scores of 8.0 and above are enrolled in this program.
 Students from this program progress to their high school equivalency diploma.

 Adult Basis Education (ABE)

 ABE is a class that provides instruction in the basics of reading, English and math.
-Offenders whose test scores indicate 6.0 to 7.9 are enrolled in this program.
+Imprisoned people whose test scores indicate 6.0 to 7.9 are enrolled in this program.

 Basic Adult Literacy

-This reading/writing program is designed to teach offenders (non-readers through intermediate readers) reading and life skills through reading, writing and mathematical exercises.
-Offenders whose test scores indicate 2.9 to 7.9 grade levels are enrolled in this class.
+This reading/writing program is designed to teach imprisoned people (non-readers through intermediate readers) reading and life skills through reading, writing and mathematical exercises.
+Imprisoned people whose test scores indicate 2.9 to 7.9 grade levels are enrolled in this class.

 Correctional Learning Network (CLN)